petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ##### Tips & Tricks
 - If a control input seems "stuck" or doesn't respond, do **not** change this setting first.
 Check your wiring and the `$14` (Invert Control Inputs) setting.
 - For most hobbyist setups, you should never need to change this from `0`.
+- Note: For boards with proper signal conditioning and onboard physical pullups, this feature is slated for removal
 ---

 ## `$18` – Pull-up Disable Limit Inputs (mask)